 sRGB is a slight tweaking of the simple gamma 2.2 curve.

-While this depiction of sRGB colourspace EOTF (Electro-optical transfer function) is exact, it may be confusing for non experts by omitting an explicit emphasis of the components of an RGB colourspace.
+While this depiction of sRGB colourspace Electro-Optical Transfer Function (EOTF) is exact, it may be confusing for non experts by omitting an explicit emphasis of the components of an RGB colourspace.

-For people experienced with colour theory and science, the post title and the mention of gamma indicates that the article will likely only involves sRGB colourspace EOTF and OETF (Opto-electronic transfer function).
+For people experienced with colour theory and science, the post title and the mention of Gamma indicates that the article will likely only involves the sRGB colourspace EOTF and its inverse.

 Tom confirms that intuition a few paragraph later: